Boating at MIYC

 Sunset Cruises

-Enjoy a lovely evening on the water, hosting other Members on your boat or joining another Member on theirs.
-Groups of boats go out together, enjoy a beautiful cruise and sunset, then return to the Club for dinner and conversation.
-What a pleasant way to spend an evening in our island paradise!
+Enjoy a relaxing evening on the water by hosting fellow Members aboard your boat or joining another Member on theirs.
+Cruise together in a flotilla, take in the breathtaking sunset, and then return to the Club for dinner, conversation, and camaraderie.
+It's the perfect way to unwind and enjoy an unforgettable evening in our island paradise.

 Day Cruises